DimitriKenne/CPOLYMESH/README.md

 ## Description

-CPOLYMESH provide Python codes for polynomial approximation on complex compact sets with connected complement, by Chebyshev-like admissible polynomial meshes on boundaries with piecewise polynomial parametrization.
+CPOLYMESH provides Python codes for polynomial approximation on complex compact sets with connected complement, by Chebyshev-like admissible polynomial meshes on boundaries with piecewise polynomial parametrization.
 Such meshes have lower cardinality with respect to those previously known.
 They are used for polynomial least-squares, for the extraction of extremal interpolation sets of Fekete and Leja type, as well as for the computation of the uniform norms (Lebesgue constants) of polynomial projection operators.